TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 ## Requirements

-Home Assistant 2024.10 or newer.
-The blueprint uses templated `enabled:` fields on triggers to gate the responsive, lighter, and scheduled triggers from a single mode selector; that capability landed in 2024.10.
-On older versions the blueprint refuses to import with a clear error.
+Home Assistant 2026.6 or newer.
+That is the version the blueprint is verified on.

 If you use the responsive or lighter detection modes, you will also need to create a Timer helper to act as the heartbeat clock.
 Minimal mode does not need one.